 Investing in gold futures can be done through a brokerage account with most major banks and some discount brokerages as well.

-An Exchange Traded Receipt (ETR) is an asset that holds the value of gold bullion that is held by the Royal Canadian Mint.
+An Exchange Traded Receipt (ETR) is an asset that holds the value of gold bullion held by the Royal Canadian Mint.

 Each ETR represents an undivided beneficial interest in gold bullion.
 The amount of gold owned is equal to the proceeds of the offering divided by the average price of gold per ounce paid to sellers at the time the offering is closed.